awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 # Index State Management in Amazon OpenSearch Service<a name="ism"></a>

-Index State Management \(ISM\) in Amazon OpenSearch Service lets you define custom management policies to automate routine tasks and apply them to indexes and index patterns\.
+Index State Management \(ISM\) in Amazon OpenSearch Service lets you define custom management policies that automate routine tasks, and apply them to indexes and index patterns\.
 You no longer need to set up and manage external processes to run your index operations\.

 A policy contains a default state and a list of states for the index to transition between\.
 Within each state, you can define a list of actions to perform and conditions that trigger these transitions\.
 A typical use case is to periodically delete old indexes after a certain period of time\.
 For example, you can define a policy that moves your index into a `read_only` state after 30 days and then ultimately deletes it after 90 days\.

-After you attach a policy to an index, ISM creates a job that runs every 30 to 48 minutes to perform policy actions, check conditions, and transition the index into different states\.
-The base time for this job to run is every 30 minutes, plus a random 0\-60% jitter is added to it to make sure you do not see a surge of activity from all your indexes at the same time\.
+After you attach a policy to an index, ISM creates a job that runs every 5 to 8 minutes to perform policy actions, check conditions, and transition the index into different states\.
+The base time for this job to run is every 5 minutes, plus a random 0\-60% jitter is added to it to make sure you do not see a surge of activity from all your indexes at the same time\.
 ISM doesn't run jobs if the cluster state is red\.

 ISM requires OpenSearch or Elasticsearch 6\.8 or later\.
 Full documentation is available in the [OpenSearch documentation](https://opensearch.org/docs/im-plugin/ism/index/)\.

 **Important**
 The `policy_id` setting for index templates is deprecated\.
-You can no longer use index templates to apply ISM policies to newly created indices\.
+You can no longer use index templates to apply ISM policies to newly created indexes\.
 You can continue to automatically manage newly created indexes with the [ISM template field](https://opensearch.org/docs/latest/im-plugin/ism/policies/#sample-policy-with-ism-template-for-auto-rollover)\.
 This update introduces a breaking change that affects existing CloudFormation templates using this setting\.

 ## Create an ISM policy<a name="ism-start"></a>